Noor30903/BERTopic_LDA_NMF_Comparison/README.md

     cd your-repo-name
     ```

-2. Install dependencies:
-    ```bash
-    pip install -r requirements.txt
-    ```

-3. Download the required datasets and place them in the `dataset/` directory.
+2. Download the required datasets and place them in the `dataset/` directory.

-4. Make sure you have a Python environment with the necessary libraries installed.
+3. Make sure you have a Python environment with the necessary libraries installed.

 ---